Rules and Regulations

-Second, it is important to understand that many kinds of assets need not, and are not, passed through a Willl, and therefore, are not affected by Intestate Succession Laws, including the following:
+Second, it is crucial to understand that many kinds of assets need not, and are not, passed through a Will and therefore, are not affected by Intestate Succession Laws, including the following:

-Real Estate, Bank Accounts, and other assets held in Joint Tenancy, Tenancy by the Entirety, or Community Property with Right of Survivorship
+- Real Estate, Bank Accounts, and other assets held in Joint Tenancy, Tenancy by the Entirety, or Community Property with the Right of Survivorship

 In most instances, these assets pass to the Surviving Co-owner or to the Named Beneficiary in the 'contracts' or 'documents' relevant thereto, whether or not there is a Will.
 To determine who inherits the assets, you will need to locate the documents in which the Co-ownership or Beneficiary designation was established.